e-n-f/if-then-else/textonly.md

 The two organizations held a joint meeting and merged their proposals into a single document that they called the International Algebraic Language.
-It would subsequently be renamed to Algol.
+Before long the language would be renamed to Algol.

 The "if" statement in the combined document looks a lot like the German proposal, but eliminates the "always" statement to end the block.